Paturages/ch-wiki/charting.md

 ## Lower Difficulties
 Lower Difficulties allow players of different skill levels to play at their level.
 ## Lyrics
-Lyrics show in-game and are timed to the music, generally down to the syllable.
+Lyrics show in-game and are timed to the music, ideally timed to the syllable.
 ## Drums
-[whole drum charting tut here]
 ### 4-Lane
 ### 5-Lane
 ## Techniques
 ### Looping
 Looping is a technique to chart scales that are more than 5 notes (the 5 frets).

+For example, in an 8-note scale, a common loop is `G R Y B R Y B O`.
 # What goes with a chart?
+Along with your chart (`notes.chart / notes.mid`) and audio (`song.mp3 / song.ogg`), you should also have a metadata (`song.ini`) and album art (`album.png / album. jpg`).
 ## File Formats
 Accepted chart formats:
 * .chart